 cargo run

-This will boot up the web server and display the following message on the CLI, indicating that the server is up and running.
+This will boot up the web server and display the message on the CLI, indicating that the server is up and running.

 You can then visit the two endpoints.